-DBS Surgery Offers New Hope for Alzheimer’s Disease
+DBS Surgery Provides New Hope for Patients with Alzheimer’s Disease

 A groundbreaking procedure that offers new hope for patients with Alzheimer’s disease is being tested at Barrow Neurological Institute in Phoenix.

 The largest international trial to date will evaluate the safety and effectiveness of Deep Brain Stimulation (DBS) in patients over 65 years old with mild probable Alzheimer’s, and it will test the hypothesis that DBS will slow cognitive decline related to Alzheimer’s.

 The DBS procedure has provided remarkable therapeutic benefits for otherwise treatment-resistant movement disorders such as Parkinson’s disease and essential tremor.
 The delicate procedure involves placing one or two electrodes into the brain, which are connected to a neurostimulator placed under the skin – a “pacemaker” for the brain.
 The neurostimulator can be programmed to deliver an electrical current to select brain regions.

 The pivotal trial, conducted by Functional Neuromodulation using Boston Scientific Vercise™ Directional System, aims to enroll up to 210 patients at 20 research sites in the U.S., Canada, and Germany.
 Barrow, an international leader in DBS, was the first to implant the device in the trial and is expected to be in the top five in the number of patients enrolled.

 The randomized double-blind controlled trial will compare the effects of DBS turned on to those observed with the system turned off.
 The patients will undergo regular physiological, psychological, and cognitive assessments for 12 months at which time those patients in the off group will be eligible to have the system activated.